The Most Frequently Asked Questions About Reclaimed Wood

 Will the color of reclaimed wood change or vary over time?

-The patina of your wood may continue to change slightly down the decades, especially if subjected directly to sunlight or moisture.
+The patina of your wood may continue to change slightly through time, this is especially if used as exterior siding and subjected directly to sunlight or moisture year-to-year.

 What species of wood do you use on your snow fences?

-Our wood is mostly regionally sourced western pine with some spruce, and fir.
+Our wood is purchased as new and regionally sourced from western pine with some spruce and fir in the mix.

 What is "skip planing"?